kbr/autocron/docs/index.rst

 **autocron** is an asynchronous background task library to execute tasks in separate processes, not blocking the main application otherwise.

 **autocron** does not need any dependencies beside the Python Standard-Library and is easy to install and to integrate to web-applications like `flask <https://flask.palletsprojects.com>`_ or `django <https://www.djangoproject.com/>`_.
 Because task registration is non-blocking autocron can also be used with async frameworks like `starlette <https://www.starlette.io/>`_ and `tornado <https://www.tornadoweb.org/>`_.
+See :ref:`Integration<integration>` for more details.

 **autocron** makes use of the ``SQLite`` database as storage and handles multi-processing access to the database in a non-blocking way for the application. ``SQLite`` is fast enough for low- to medium-traffic sites – which are most websites.